-If you've got the update but want some additional freedoms to shift things around and customize as you see fit, then the next step you need is to root the Nexus 5 on Android 5.0.
+If you've got the update but want some additional freedom to shift things around and customize as you see fit, then the next step you need is to root the Nexus 5 on Android Lollipop.
 There's a couple of methods available already.

 Android 5.0 Lollipop problems